iWANTdata/discord.py-bots/README.md

 With this bot you can bring your own currency on your server.
 The member can send the money to other member.

 ### How to setup the bot
+save the *bot.json.example* as *bot.json* one folder obove the bot file

 Variables | What they do
 ----------| ------------